Ivan Bogachev

 They can be forced to exist in one space, but it is highly unlikely that they will be united and will work together efficiently in one direction.

-This situation is very much like the catatonia.
-But this happens on the higher level of the organization of matter.
-The serious shock, like ECT, may help to remove the symptoms.
+This situation is very much like catatonia, but it happens at the higher level of organization of matter.
+Serious shock, like ECT, may help to remove the symptoms.

-The individuals with the mirrored patterns will work directly against each other, creating a conflict, similar to the one with schizophrenia.
-Most likely the resources will be wasted, some communication systems will be shut down.
-Like the emotions.
-It would be wise not to force the mirrored individuals to work together.
+Individuals with the mirrored patterns will work directly against each other, creating a conflict, similar to the one with schizophrenia.
+Most likely resources will be wasted.
+Some communication systems will be shut down, like emotions.
+It would be wise not to force mirrored individuals to work together.

 UNITY